Lezley Saar

 Lezley Irene Saar is an African American artist whose artwork is responsive to race, gender, female identity, and her ancestral history.
 Her works are primarily mixed media, 3-dimensional, and oil & acrylic on paper and canvas.
 Through her artistic practice Lezley explores western and non-western concepts of beauty, feminist psychology and spirituality.
 Many works conjure elements of magical realism.
 She has exhibited widely in the U.S. and internationally.
 Her work is included in museum collections such as The Kemper Museum, CAAM, The Ackland Art Museum, the Smith College Museum of Art, the Studio Museum in Harlem and MOCA.
 She is currently represented by Walter Maciel Gallery in Los Angeles and Various Small Fires in Asia.

 Early life

 Lezley Irene Saar was born into a family of artists in Los Angeles.
-Her mother Betye Saar (née Brown) is an African-American assemblage artist and her father Richard Saar was a ceramist and art conservator.
+Her mother Betye Saar (née Brown) was an African-American assemblage artist and her father Richard Saar was a ceramist and art conservator.
 She grew up surrounded by art; her mother's first studio was the family kitchen table.
 She has two sisters, visual artist Alison Saar and writer Tracye Saar.
 Lezley and Alison occasionally collaborate when they find their current interests collide.

 In 1972 Saar enrolled at the L'Institut Francais de Photographie in Paris, which influenced her use of portrait imagery.
 She continued her studies in 1976 at San Francisco State University, and supported her artistic practice by working at KPFA radio in Berkeley, and creating illustrations for Bay area writers such as Ishmael Reed.
 She received her B.A. from California State University at Northridge in 1978.